peripheryapp/periphery/README.md

 let data = try JSONEncoder().encode(SomeStruct(someProperty: "value"))
 ```

 This property retention behavior is automatic, even when `Encodable` conformance is inherited via another protocol.
 However, if a protocol that inherits `Encodable` is declared in an external module that Periphery has not analyzed, it cannot detect the inheritance of `Encodable`.
-In this situation you can use the `--external-encodable-protocols` option enable this behavior for the given protocols.
+In this situation you can use the `--external-encodable-protocols` option to enable this behavior for the given protocols.

 ### XCTestCase